sdwerwed/terraform-gitlab-provider-example/README.md

 File description:

 `variables.tf` contain the input data from `secrets.yml` and it is flattening some nested objects.
-`output.tf` contains just some output variables.
+`output.tf` contains the output variables.
 `main.tf` contain the resources for managing users, groups, projects.
 `provider.tf` specifies the provider and version.
+`versions.tf` specifies the terraform version.
 `secrets.yaml` has the most important data like secrets and user/group/project information.

 Import current gitlab state: